 The German autobahn is famous for allowing drivers to drive as fast as they desire.
-Cars can drive down the road going 200 miles per hour if they want.
+Cars can drive down the road, going 200 miles per hour.

 You Can Be Naked In Your Car

 Public nudity is such a taboo topic in most countries.
 This isn’t the case in Germany.
-This funny German law views your car as your private space, giving you the freedom to drive in your birthday suit if you want.
+This funny German law views your car as your private space, allowing you to drive in your birthday suit.

 However, it does come with limits.
 As long as you are not flashing anyone on the road, you won’t be stopped by police officers.